msgpo/boot-camps/shell/Readme.md

 The `rm` command can be used to remove files.
 If you enter `ls` again, you will see that `testfile` is gone.

+We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
+To load this data into your computer, you will need internet access.
+Just enter the command:

+    git clone -b 2013-07-11-iub git://github.com/synesthesiam/boot-camps.git

+This command grabs all of the data needed for this workshop.
+(We will talk about the `git` command later in the workshop.)
+It will take several minutes for all of the data to load.
+Once the data transfer is complete, you should see a directory labeled `boot-camps` in your home directory when you issue the `ls` command.

 ## Changing Directories

-Now, let's move to a different directory.
+Now, let's move from our home directory to a different directory.
 The command `cd` (change directory) is used to move around.
-Let's move into the `boot-camps` directory.
-Enter the following command:
+Move into the `boot-camps` directory by entering the following command:

     cd boot-camps